Unraveling the Key of Machine Learning-based Android Malware Detection: Quantitative Analysis

-Figure~\ref{fig:efficiency_encoding} depicts the time taken by these approaches for feature transformation. \jh{As time advances, a noticeable increase in the time required for processing is evident, which aligns with the exponential growth in the size and complexity of APKs over the years.} Notably, there is a significant variance in the time consumption among different approaches.
-This is within our expectation since various methods employ distinct features and encoding techniques.
-For instance, SDAC~\cite{xu2020sdac} consumes the most time due to its requirement to query the program graph recursively for API call sequence generation.
-While methods like Xmal~\cite{wu2021android} and RAMDA~\cite{li2021robust} are more time-efficient, as they perform a one-time traversal on the program graph to capture the utilized API calls.
+Figure~\ref{fig:efficiency_encoding} presents the time overhead incurred by different approaches during feature transformation.
+We observe a clear increasing trend over time, with more recent APKs requiring longer processing times.
+This trend is consistent with the rapid growth in both the size and structural complexity of Android applications, which imposes higher computational costs during feature encoding.
+These results highlight the importance of designing scalable and efficient feature encoding strategies to keep pace with the evolution of Android ecosystems.
+Notably, substantial variance in time consumption is observed across different detection approaches.
+This variation aligns with our expectations, as different methods rely on distinct feature types and encoding mechanisms with varying computational complexity.
+For example, SDAC exhibits the highest time overhead due to its need to recursively traverse the program graph to generate API call sequences, an operation that scales poorly with increasing code complexity.
+In contrast, approaches such as Xmal and RAMDA are considerably more time-efficient, as they rely on a single traversal of the program graph to extract API calls, resulting in significantly lower processing overhead.

-\bulletpoint{ML modeling} For each yearly dataset, we divide it into training, validation, and testing sets with a ratio of \texttt{8:1:1}.
-We then calculate the time required by the selected methods for model training and testing.
-Note that we take the early stopping strategy during the training phase for DL models.
+Overall, these findings demonstrate that the choice of feature representation and encoding strategy has a substantial impact on time efficiency, underscoring a key trade-off between expressive feature modeling and computational scalability in ML-based Android malware detection.

-Table~\ref{tab:efficiency_ml_modeling} details the time taken by these approaches.
-From a horizontal perspective, we observe that DL techniques consistently require more time than their traditional ML counterparts.
-Furthermore, model complexity directly correlates with its training duration.
-Analyzing longitudinally, there is a clear trend: as years progress, the time requirements for these methods increase.
-This can be attributed to apps growing in complexity and an expanding feature set. \jh{When combined with the results of effectiveness (Sec.~\ref{effectiveness}), we note that detection effectiveness does not always match resource utilization.
-Striking a balance between effectiveness and resource efficiency is critical when developing new detectors.}
+\bulletpoint{ML modeling} For each yearly dataset, we split the samples into training, validation, and testing sets using an \texttt{8:1:1} ratio.
+We then measure the time required by the selected approaches for both model training and testing.
+For deep learning (DL)-based methods, we adopt an early-stopping strategy during training to prevent overfitting and ensure fair comparison.